tue-bmd/zea/usbmd/README.md

 ## How to use with Verasonics

 Record plane wave data using the Verasonics system, for instance using your favorite flash angles example script.
 Then save the data using the save RF button which saves the matlab workspace to disk along with all acquisition parameters needed for reconstruction.
 You can use [`matlab.py`](data/convert/matlab.html) to convert those workspace files to usbmd format.
-One way to quickly read those generated `.hdf5` files is though the [`ui.py`](ui.html) script.
+One way to quickly read those generated `.hdf5` files is though running [`usbmd`](__main__.html) in your terminal.
 Adapt one of the configs in template configs folder and point to your dataset.
-Then when running the [`ui.py`](ui.html) you can select that config and start visualizing your newly generated datafile.
+Then when running [`usbmd`](__main__.html) you can select that config and start visualizing your newly generated datafile.

 ## How to contribute